 A guide to renting a motorbike in Thailand

-With travel agencies and motorbike rental shops frequenting almost every road, Thailand certainly makes it easy to find a motorbike to rent or buy.
+With travel agencies and motorbike rental shops frequenting almost every road, Thailand certainly makes it easy to find a motorbike to rent or even buy a car as well.
 But, renting comes with rules to follow and certain things to keep in mind.
 From safety to the law, knowing the risks of riding is always recommended.
 Here, we have a guide to help you when renting a motorbike in the Kingdom.

 1. Inspection